lightelligence-io/styles/src/core/screen.md

 ## Custom media

-In order to make your own custom stuff responsive along the lines of this without hardcoding breakpoints in media-queries, `lightelligence-ui` provides suitable definitions as [@custom-media](https://drafts.csswg.org/mediaqueries-5/#custom-mq)-rules.
+In order to make your own custom stuff responsive along the lines of this without hardcoding breakpoints in media-queries, `@lightelligence/styles` provides suitable definitions as [@custom-media](https://drafts.csswg.org/mediaqueries-5/#custom-mq)-rules.

 ```css